Azure/PSRule.Rules.Azure/docs/troubleshooting.md

   On case-sensitive file systems such as Linux, this directory name is case-sensitive.
   See [Storing and naming rules][5] for more information.
 - **Check file name suffix** &mdash; PSRule only looks for files with the `.Rule.ps1`, `.Rule.yaml`, or `.Rule.jsonc` suffix.
-  On case-sensitive file systems such as Linux, this file siffix is case-sensitive.
+  On case-sensitive file systems such as Linux, this file suffix is case-sensitive.
   See [Storing and naming rules][5] for more information.
 - **Check binding configuration** &mdash; PSRule uses _binding_ to work out which property to use for a resource type.
   To be able to use the `-Type` parameter or `type` properties in rules definitions, binding must be set.